itchannel/fordpass-ha/README.md

 ###
 Click on options and choose imperial or metric to display in km/miles.
 Takes effect on next restart of home assistant.
 Default is Metric

+### Clear Tokens
+If you are experiencing any sign in issues, please trying clearing your tokens using the "clear_tokens" service call.

 ## Currently Working